 View content with tag or category rule

-Important: This rule is available only when defining rules for Personas and Lead scoring types.
+IMPORTANT: This rule is available only when defining rules for Personas and Lead scoring types.

 The rule View content with tag or category differs from the other rules.
-You use this rule to define scoring rule not for a particular interaction but for entire class of interactions.
+You use this rule to define a scoring rule not for a particular interaction but for an entire class of interactions.
 For example, you can define a rule not for a particular news item, blog post, dynamic item, or page but for multiple such content items that you have classified using tags, categories, or custom classifications.

 PREREQUISITES: Support for pages requires Sitefinity CMS 13.2 or later.

 When you use this rule, you can choose from the following conditions:

 - All of… indicates that all classifications that you have set must be satisfied for this rule to categorize a particular visitor.